Interview with a SOC 2 Auditor: What Does an Auditor Look for During the Audit?

 Here's a quick diagram of how it all fits together:

 All these principles working together help you effectively protect customer data.
-The only required principle to become SOC 2 compliant is the “Security” principle, best known as “common criteria.”
+The only required criteria to become SOC 2 compliant is security, best known as “common criteria.”

 That said, the best way to understand SOC 2 audits is by “getting into the mind” of an actual auditor.